daerduoCarey/structedit/code/README.md

 You can visualize the computed shape neighbors using `vis_neighbors.ipynb`.

 ## AE Edit Reconstruction
-To train the network from scratch, for example, run
+To train the network from scratch, run

     bash scripts/train_ae_chair_cd.sh

-to train a model on chair box-shapes using chamfer-distance neighborhoods.

 To test the model, run